SMBX Review: Earn Passive Income By Investing in Your Local Small Businesses.

 Both SMBX and MyConstant provide a similar range of earnings.
 With SMBX you can earn up to 9%, and with MyConstant you can earn between 4% to 9%, depending on the type of investment product you choose.

 With Worthy, you can invest in 5% interest-earning bonds.
-Bonds are backed by collateral such as inventory and accounts receivables to secure the funds.
+Bonds are backed by collateral such as inventory and account receivables to secure the funds.
 Similar to SMBX, Worthy connects everyday lenders to small businesses.
 Similar to SMBX, investors can get started with a low minimum payment of $10 and receive a fixed return.
 However, the maximum you can earn with Worthy is 5%, with SMBX you have the potential to earn up to 9%.

 Our hot take on SMBX